Ultimate Guide: Content Uniformity Test in Pharmaceutical Analysis USP<905>

 • If acceptance value > L1%, test additonal 20 units and calculate acceptance value.
 The requirements are met if the final acceptance value of the 30 dosage units is ≤ L1%, and no individual content of any dosage unit is less than [1 − (0.01)(L2)]M nor more than [1 + (0.01)(L2)]M

-• The acceptance value is |M-X| + ks, with the terms defined in Table 2 below.
+• The acceptance value is |M-X| + ks, with the terms defined in the table below from USP <905>.

 Reference: USP <905) Uniformity of Dosage Units